petereijgermans11/progressive-web-app/README.md

 ## How to Use
 You need [Node.js](https://nodejs.org) installed on your machine.
 Simply download the installer from [nodejs.org](https://nodejs.org) and go through the installation steps.

+You need to install Yarn see: https://yarnpkg.com/lang/en/

-Once Node.js is installed, open your command prompt or terminal and **navigate into this project folder**.
+Once Node.js and yarn is installed, open your command prompt or terminal and **navigate into this project folder**.
 There, run `npm install` or `yarn` to install all required dependencies.

-Finally, run `yarn start` to start the development server and visit [localhost:8080](http://localhost:8080) to see the running application.
+Finally, run `npm start` or `yarn start` to start the development server and visit [localhost:8080](http://localhost:8080) to see the running application.

 ## Branches